umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Attaching-Workflows/Workflow-Types/index-v9.md

     Sends the Form to a URL either as a HTTP POST or GET.
 The following configuration can be set:

+  - Workflow Name
   - URL (required)
-  - Method - POST, GET, PUT or DELETE (required)
+  - Method (required) - POST, GET, PUT or DELETE
   - Fields - map the needed fields
-  - User and password
+  - User
+  - Password

 - **Send XSLT Transformed Email**